cdaein/p5js-electron-canvas-saver-boilerplate/README.md

 - Ffmpeg is included as static binary.
 No need to install separately.
 A downside is that each project will have its own binary file which makes the whole project significantly bigger.
 - Once packaged, no need to use command line at all.

+## What is is not so good at
+- Recording *demonstration* video - it only records what's on HTML5 canvas, so any sliders on HTML DOM won't be recorded.
+- Real time interaction - the frame rate may drop while recording depending on the complexity of your sketch.

 ## How to use
 <!-- *If you are more of a visual person, then check out my youtube video explaining how to use.* -->